csh970605/csh970605.github.io/_posts/2023-04-01-Logistic_Classification.md

 # What is Logistic Regression?

 Logistic regression is an example of supervised learning.
-It is used to calculate or predict the probability of a binary event occurring.<br><br>
+It is used to calculate or predict the probability of a binary event occurring.
 Let's assume that you have a data set like image below.<br>

 <center>
 <img src="https://user-images.githubusercontent.com/28240052/229272192-58cc6629-5a1e-4380-b7d5-5246e02ec263.png" width=500>
 </center>
 <br>

-How do you predict a value using linear regression, such as [Simple Linear Regression](https://csh970605.github.io/posts/Simple_Linear_Regression/) or [Multiple Linear Regression](https://csh970605.github.io/posts/Multiple_Linear_Regression/)?<br>
+How do you predict a value using linear regression, such as [Simple Linear Regression](https://csh970605.github.io/posts/Simple_Linear_Regression/) or [Multiple Linear Regression](https://csh970605.github.io/posts/Multiple_Linear_Regression/)?
 If you use linear regression on the data set above, you will get a graph like image below.<br>
 <center>
 <img src="https://user-images.githubusercontent.com/28240052/229272509-640be045-6204-4de1-b3e0-34290f6cf372.png" width=500>
 </center>
 <br><br>
 But what hint does linear regression give us?
-As shown in the graph, as people get older, they take action more often, and when they are younger, they take action less often. <br>
+As shown in the graph, as people get older, they take action more often, and when they are younger, they take action less often.
 <br>
 So, if you draw a graph applying this to the extreme, you get a graph like the image below.
 <br><br>